idrp-stablecoin/idrp-contracts/README.md

 # IDRP Stablecoin

 IDRP is a stablecoin pegged to the Indonesian Rupiah (IDR).
 It is an ERC-20 token with additional features such as upgradability, pausing, freezing, and minting/burning capabilities.

-## Features

-- **ERC-20 Compliant**: Fully compatible with Ethereum-based wallets and smart contracts.
-- **Upgradeable**: Uses OpenZeppelin's UUPS upgrade pattern to support future enhancements.
-- **Minting & Burning**: Only authorized accounts (`MINTER_ROLE`) can mint and burn tokens.
-- **Pausing**: Transactions can be paused by accounts with the `PAUSER_ROLE`.
-- **Freezing**: Specific accounts can be frozen to prevent transfers.
-- **Permit (EIP-2612)**: Supports gasless approvals via signatures.

-## Smart Contract Overview

 The IDRP contract is built using OpenZeppelin’s upgradeable contracts and consists of:

 ### Roles